-Compliance with the Bank Secrecy Act (BSA), which is the primary law directing banks to develop anti-money laundering (AML) programs, has never been easy.
-So it should be no surprise that as cybersecurity threats continue to proliferate in the modern era, AML compliance has become increasingly challenging.
+Compliance with the Bank Secrecy Act (BSA), the primary law that directs banks to develop anti-money laundering (AML) programs, has never been easy.
+So it should be no surprise that as cybersecurity threats proliferate in the modern era, AML compliance has become increasingly challenging.

-Financial institutions (“FIs,” primarily banks) and non-bank financial institutions (NBFIs) struggle under the weight of risk management obligations and often enlist software vendors to help them fulfill regulatory requirements and support their financial risk management strategies.
+Financial institutions (known as “FIs”) and non-bank financial institutions (NBFIs) struggle under the weight of risk management and compliance obligations.
+They often enlist software vendors to help them fulfill regulatory requirements to support their financial risk management strategies.

-Financial risk management involves assessing and mitigating risks to a bank’s portfolio as well as reducing any operational risk within their banking systems.
-Since FIs and NBFIs handle sensitive information, not only do they need to determine their own organization’s cybersecurity risks; they need to determine those of the vendors they use as well.
+Financial risk management involves assessing and mitigating risks to a financial firm’s investment portfolio, as well as reducing any operational risk within the firm’s IT systems and business models.
+Since FIs and NBFIs handle sensitive information, they need to determine the cybersecurity risks of their own organization and of the vendors they use.

-As security risk management becomes more important than credit risk management, FIs and NBFIs need to address information security as part of their overall asset-liability management programs.
+As security risk management becomes equally important to credit risk management, FIs and NBFIs need to address information security as part of their overall asset-liability management and decision-making programs.

 Banking Risk Management Challenges